 integrates intensive studies in the visual arts and the social sciences with psychotherapeutic

 skills.
 The program prepares the student for additional credentialing as a Registered

-- Counseling Psychology: The Counseling Psychology concentration offers both experiential and theoretical
+- Mindfulness-Based Counseling: The Mindfulness-Based Counseling concentration offers both experiential and theoretical

 study.
 Its primary methods include meditation, Gestalt awareness practice, psychodynamic

 approaches, and client-centered therapy.
 Students have the opportunity to explore

 areas of personal interest through a variety of elective offerings.

 - Wilderness Therapy: Grounded in nature's ability to nurture spirituality and human wholeness, Wilderness

 Therapy refers to a broad field of psychology that utilizes wilderness as a context

 for therapeutic intervention.
 The concentration offers students theoretical and practical